Tuesday, April 19, 2011

 gluten-free quinoa Anzac biscuit

 As we tolerate butter in small amounts these days, I tend to do most of my baking with it.
-However, if you are strictly dairy-free or vegan, simply replace the butter with a dairy-free margarine.
 You can find quinoa flakes and flour at your local health food store or at selected supermarkets.
 It is said that traditional Anzac biscuits kept for up to 2 months, just long enough to be shipped over to the troops.
 Mine have never made it past 3 days before being gobbled up, so I'm yet to find out how well they actually keep ;-)

 - 1 cup (90g) quinoa flakes